 The best examples of unbridled anger can be found on any social media platform.
 Comments on Facebook, Twitter, YouTube, etc. can be off-the-charts-reprehensible.
 It can literally make you lose faith in humanity.

 So how do we respond to the haters, to the angry, without losing out wit, our senses, and our ability to create meaningful change through dialogue?

-Here’s the conversation I had with Nate:
+Here’s the conversation I had with my friend, Nate: